-Windermere School and Windermere Summer School (henceforth referred to as "the School" unless specific arrangements apply) are fully committed to ensuring that the welfare of all children and young people is their main priority.
-The School recognises that promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families has a role to play.
+Windermere School and Windermere Summer School (henceforth referred to as "the School" unless specific arrangements apply) are fully committed to ensuring that the welfare of all children and is their main priority.
+For the purpose of this policy, children includes everyone under the age of 18.
+The School recognises that safeguarding and promoting the welfare of children and is everyone's responsibility.
+Everyone who comes into contact with children, young people and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.
 All staff and any adults who work alongside our children have a duty to take such steps as are reasonable to promote safe practice and to protect children from harm, abuse and exploitation.